cielecki/day-composer/docs/roadmap.md

 **System Prompt Context in TTS:**
 Implement system prompt injection into TTS prompt via current chat expansion so that the entire system prompt will be included in the context of text-to-speech generation.
 This would ensure that the AI's voice responses maintain consistency with the current mode's personality, instructions, and context, providing a more coherent and contextually aware audio experience that aligns with the written conversation flow and system configuration.

+**Document Collaboration:**
+Enable document sharing with collaborative editing capabilities, allowing multiple users to check off todos, add notes, and see updates in real-time.
+This would enhance team productivity and coordination, though technical feasibility within Obsidian's architecture needs to be evaluated.

 ## General Notes